 Could this be something lingering from the past or anxiety about a future unknown instead of something real NOW, and how can I come back to this moment with love, with grace, with power?
 What is it that I really want in my heart and how can I get it?

-For more practical tips, join the PRTL coaching program, click here for more info and to schedule a free consult.
+For more practical tips, join the PRTL coaching program, click here for more info, and schedule a free consult.